prashantpawar/sol-unit/README.md

     uint constant TEST_VAL = 55;

     // We name this contract 'testee' so that we may do coverage analysis.
-    //
     Demo testee = new Demo();

     // Test method starts with 'test' and will thus be recognized by solUnit (2). function testSetX(){
         testee.setX(TEST_VAL);
+        // Public accessor for 'x'.
         var x = testee.x();
         // Use assert method from Asserter contract (3).
-It will automatically fire of the test event. assertUintsEqual(x, TEST_VAL, "Values not equal");
+It will automatically fire the test event. assertUintsEqual(x, TEST_VAL, "Values are not equal");
     }

 }
 ```

-Plenty more in the `contracts/src` folder.
-It's actually not that hard once solc and eris-db are properly set up.
-All test contracts looks pretty much the same - a target named 'testee' and a few methods that begin with 'test' with an assertion in it.
+There is plenty more in the `contracts/src` folder.
+It's actually not that hard once eris-db and a system for compiling Solidity is properly set up.
+All test contracts looks pretty much the same - a target named 'testee' and a few methods that begin with 'test' and has an assertion in it.

 ### Build constraints

+These are the rules for compiling.

-- The `.binary` and `.abi` files for the test contracts must be available in the working directory.
-Don't need to have the sources there.
+- The `.binary` and `.abi` files for the test contracts must be available in the working directory (it doesn't need the source files).

 - For coverage, the `.ast` file of the test contract, and `.abi` file of the "testee" must be in the working directory as well.

-The easiest way to get it to work is to just compile everything with `--binary file --json-abi file --ast-json file` before running sunit in that folder.
-It will have all the needed files in there (and then some).
+The easiest way possible is to just compile everything with `--binary file --json-abi file --ast-json file`.
+That will give you all the needed files (and a number of non-needed ones as well).

+#### Tips on building solidity projects

-There's a contract build automation script in the gulpfile.
-It will be more advanced and more standardized with time (and actually use streams...).
-What it does is basically to copy app sources and external sources (includes) into a temp folder, compile it, move the built files into a build folder and clear the temp.
-The goal is to eventually have a sane solidity contract build task that can be chained with a unit testing task, so that all the contract stuff can be integrated with the rest of the code.
+There's a contract build automation script in the gulpfile that uses my [gulp-smake](https://github.com/androlo/gulp-smake) tool to automate building.
+It will be more advanced and more standardized with time.
+What it does is it copies all the sources into a temporary folder, compiles them, moves the compiled files into a build folder and then finishes up by removing the temp.
+The reason it uses temp is because later it might want to pull in source files from other projects to use when building, and those should not be persisted in the base source folder.
+Also, their sources will be added to a folder inside the temporary root folder with the same name/id as the project, so if I pull in the s-unit assertions library, and its source folder only contains the file `Asserter.sol`, it would end up in the temporary source folder as `temp_sources/assertions/Asserter.sol`.
+This will make dependency management a lot easier.

+The goal with all of this is to eventually have a good solidity contract build task that can be chained with a unit testing task so that all the building and testing of contracts can be integrated with the rest.

-## TestEvent and assertions
+### TestEvent and assertions

 `TestEvent` is what the framework listens too.
-It is set up to run test functions, track their names and signatures, then listen to `TestEvent` data from the contract in question.
+It will run test functions and then listen to `TestEvent` data from the contract in question.
 Not having a test event won't break the contract code, but the framework won't be able to tell whether or not the tests succeed.
-Right now it'll basically just run forever, but adding timeouts is a high priority TODO.

 `event TestEvent(address indexed fId, bool indexed result, uint indexed error, bytes32 message);`